What is Club Soda?

 How can I join Club Soda?

 Anyone can join Club Soda.
 There are lots of ways to get involved, and the best way to find out how is to sign up to our email newsletter.

 We do this because we love it, but we have bills to pay and mouths to feed like everyone else.

-Our festival, guide and some of our other projects are sponsored and supported by different drinks companies.
-But we are clear that supporting us as the Mindful Drinking Movement™ doesn’t give them a say in how we work or what we do.
+Our festival, guide and some of our other projects are sponsored and supported by drinks companies.
+We are clear with them that being members of Club Soda and supporting us as the Mindful Drinking Movement™ doesn’t give them a say in how we work or what we do.
 Our independence is important to us.

 What is Mindful Drinking?